-I went to a website of someone who had written a book I found very interesting, and was shocked to see that he had left the faith, and was even defending his fall as ‘being set free’.
+I went to a website of someone who had written a book I had found very interesting and enlightening, and was shocked to see that he had left the faith, and was even defending his fall as ‘being set free’.
 Not only does he forsake the God of the Bible – whom before he had praised – but also denies that there is any God at all!
 In this truly is the Scripture fulfilled, “Professing to be wise, they became fools. . .”
 (Rom 1:22)

 This man gave two primary reasons why he decided that he no longer believed in the God of the Bible – both the O.T. and the N.T.: because God required that the Israelis kill all men, women, children, and animals under certain conditions (Dt 20:16).
 His complaint was not only in the killing itself, but that God told them to do it rather than doing it Himself: why should God have His own people take vengeance in such a way?!
 The second reason why this man apostasized is that he claims that, despite promises of Jesus, God does not really answer prayers for even believers.